syc7446/syc7446.github.io/content/publication/gm-phd-icra-2017.md

 +++
-title = "Algorithm for searching and tracking an unknown and varying number of mobile targets using a limited FoV sensor" date = 2017-05-29T00:00:00 draft = false
+title = "Algorithm for Searching and Tracking an Unknown and Varying Number of Mobile Targets using a Limited FoV Sensor" date = 2017-05-29T00:00:00 draft = false